acaylor/ajs-blog/src/content/blog/kubernetes-automated-certs.md

 The renewal that used to be a quarterly calendar reminder now happens 30 days before expiration, on a controller's reconcile timer, and propagates to every consumer within seconds.
 The only ongoing human task is rotating the Route 53 IAM access key on whatever schedule you keep for static credentials.

+Now I can easily set up new apps with HTTPS and not worry about rotating the certificates.

 ## Sources

 - [cert-manager][2]